lxcxuebao/mecheye_csharp_interface/README.md

 ## Quick Start

-After finish installation above, press Ctrl+F5 to run.
+After finish installation above, open code file **sample.cs** and modify the IP address in line 14 to your actual camera address.

+Press Ctrl+F5 to run.

 The sample.cs will be compiled and run.